-The compensation committee of our board of directors is currently composed of three directors: Dr. Bonita, Dr. Kulkarni and Dr. Morrison, with Dr. Morrison serving as chair of the compensation committee.
-Effective as of the date of the Annual Meeting, the compensation committee will be composed of three directors: Dr. Bonita, Dr. Kulkarni and Dr. Molineaux, with Dr. Kulkarni serving as chair of the compensation committee.
+The compensation committee of our board of directors is currently composed of three directors: Dr. Bonita, Dr. Kulkarni and Dr. Molineaux, with Dr. Molineaux serving as chair of the compensation committee.

 All members of the compensation committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing standards).
 Each of the members of the compensation committee is a non-employee director, as defined in Rule 16b-3 promulgated under the Exchange Act.
 Our board of directors has determined that each of these individuals is "independent" as defined under the applicable listing standards of Nasdaq, including the standards specific to members of a compensation committee.